In our response to COVID-19, you might experience some changes when attending your outpatient appointment.

 - asking anyone who is unwell to contact us in advance so we can make other arrangements to see them

-Telehealth is a safe and effective way of delivering care in your home without physical contact.
+Telehealth (video conferencing) is a safe and effective away of delivering care in your home without physical contact.
 Find out more about the telehealth service.

 Your telehealth appointment will be conducted with an appropriate clinician in your treating team.
 Depending on your personal healthcare needs, this might be a doctor, nurse or an allied health professional such as a dietitian or psychologist.